NativeScript/docs-v7/docs/start/ns-setup-os-x.md

     <pre class="add-copy-button"><code class="language-terminal">brew install node@8
     </code></pre>

+     1. After you run the command above you will see this on console:
+     ```
+     If you need to have this software first in your PATH run:
+     echo 'export PATH="/usr/local/opt/node@8/bin:$PATH"' >> ~/.bash_profile
+     ```
+     In order to make node available, please add it to path with this command:
+     ```
+     echo 'export PATH="/usr/local/opt/node@8/bin:$PATH"' >> ~/.bash_profile
+     ```
+     Then restart the terminal or run `source ~/.bash_profile` command.

 1. Install the dependencies for iOS development.
-    1. Run the App Store and download and install Xcode 5 or later.
+    1. Run the App Store and download and install Xcode 9 or later.
-    1. Go to [Downloads for Apple Developers](https://developer.apple.com/downloads/index.action), log in and download and install the **Command Line Tools for Xcode** for your version of macOS and Xcode.
+    1. Start Xcode and you will be prompted to install **Command Line Tools for Xcode**.
+        1. To verifify installation is correct please run
+         ```
+         xcodebuild -version
+         ```
+        If command above do not pass then build tools are eather not installed or not selected.
+        You can select build tools via `xcode-select` command or via Xcode (Preferences -> Locations -> Command Line Tools).

     1. Install the [xcodeproj ruby gem](https://rubygems.org/gems/xcodeproj/versions/0.28.2) with the following command.

         <pre class="add-copy-button"><code class="language-terminal">sudo gem install xcodeproj